XRP is still in a clear downtrend as it moves into a typically low volume and unpredictable weekend of price action.

 Latest Ripple price

-Current live Ripple pricing information and interactive charts are available on our site 24 hours a day.
+Current live XRP price information and interactive charts are available on our site 24 hours a day.
 The ticker bar at the bottom of every page on our site has the latest Ripple price.
 Pricing is also available in a range of different currency equivalents:

 US Dollar – XRPtoUSD